 No rainbow color wheel here.
 Our focus has always been on offering only the most classic, versatile, and luxe hues.
 Though, like anyone who’s ever struggled to pick the perfect white paint can tell you, that doesn’t mean all neutrals are created equal.

-If you prefer COOL tones, you’ll be partial to our Essential White colorway (in Percale, Sateen, and Softexture), Slate Blue, and our Softexture Grey.
+If you prefer COOL tones, you’ll be partial to our Essential White colorway, Slate Blue, or Grey Softexture.

-Meanwhile, if you gravitate toward WARM tones, our Ivory (in Percale, Sateen, and Softexture) and Ash Grey (in Percale and Sateen) will be more in your wheelhouse.
+Meanwhile, if you gravitate toward WARM tones, our Ivory, Blush, and Ash Grey will be more in your wheelhouse.

 If your preference is for monochromatic bliss, you’ll have no problem assembling your dream look.
 But if you’re aiming for a bed that uses complementary tones, your sweet spot is staying within the warm or cool families.
 With this bonus fact: You can’t go wrong pairing Essential White with any color, whether it’s a white duvet and shams with tonal sheets, or the opposite.